Create. Share. Engage.

 Jonathan Murphy:

 Basically, what we've done is we've checked back with them about the programme in total, rather than specifically the portfolios, and they all have said they have really grown and developed.
-We had to revalidate the programme last year, and the comments that came back was, 'The programme's given me a voice.
+We had to revalidate the programme last year, and the comments that came back were, 'The programme's given me a voice.
 I'm heard in the workplace.
 I am respected in the workplace now.'
 That, to me, was amazing.
 They said that to the panel.
 We weren't present at those.
 They were saying, you know, 'We've really got a lot out.'
 There's a good number of people who are going to now go on and do further studies in either nursing or social care.
 So obviously, we made an impression.
 We made a difference for them.
 Certainly, when you talk to them, you can see how animated they are, how switched on they are.
 It's amazing.
 If you're just doing informal talking to them, it's incredible.
 And a lot of them have got new jobs and done well.
 But for the external examiner, who's looking at it, you know, with a fresh pair of eyes and is saying to you, 'Yes, there's a big difference in the people in the beginning and the end,' I think that's really the validation for me that we're actually getting it right.
 We do a lot of work, too.
 We get the library to come in because we have an online library, and they show them how to search the library, and they also then give them the academic writing skills, the referencing skills, the details about plagiarism and all of that.
 That works really well.
 So we try and do that in year one, year two, and year three [laughs].
 Do sessions on that to just build those skills as well.

 Kristina Hoeppner: